mrksfon/RestTask/README.md

 ## Front end part

+open terminal

-navigate to frontend folder - on ubuntu cd frontend
+navigate to frontend folder - on ubuntu cd frontend/

-run : npm i && npm start - and you are all done with frontend
+run : npm i && npm start - in root of your frontend folder and you are all done with frontend

 ## Back end part

+open terminal

-navigate to backend folder - on ubuntu cd backend
+navigate to backend folder - on ubuntu cd backend/

 run : composer install